Overview of employment permits

 The 4 main types of employment permit are as follows:

 General Employment Permits (formerly work permits) are available for occupations with an annual remuneration of €30,000 or more.
 They will only be considered in exceptional cases for jobs with a lower annual remuneration.
-Normally, a labour market needs test is required.
+Normally, a labour market needs test is needed.

-Critical Skills Employment Permits (formerly Green Card permits) are available for most occupations with annual remuneration of over €60,000.
-They are also available for occupations with annual remuneration of at least €30,000 on the Highly Skilled Occupations List.
+Critical Skills Employment Permits (formerly Green Card permits) are available for most occupations with annual remuneration of over €64,000.
+They are also available for occupations with annual remuneration of at least €32,000 on the Critical Skills Occupations List (formerly Highly Skilled Occupations List).
 There is no requirement for a labour market needs test.